-New Zealand: What to Know Before You Go
+New Zealand: What to Know Before You Go on a Luxury Journey

 It’s best to think of New Zealand as a mini-continent.
 In just a couple islands, the country squeezes together grand landscapes that elsewhere are usually hundreds of miles apart.
 The rainforest brushes up against glaciers, desert, mountains, and the beach.
 Most visitors here see many regions and many types of activities in one trip.
 It is possible to kayak through placid sounds in the morning, for example, and taste fine wines in a vineyard after lunch.

 Locals are quite friendly.
-Even in the “big” cities, people greet you with a small town charm.
+Even in the “big” cities, people greet you with a small-town charm.
 And though their country is beautiful beyond compare, they are often delighted and curious as to why you decided to visit.

 Getting Here